Zywave/booster/src/_areas/design-system/components/tables.md

 * Actions in the header should be located on the right side of the header area following the 20px padding of the table
 * When there are 1-2 actions they can remain as separate buttons
-* When there are 3+ consider using a button dropdown or a button group when appropriate
+* When there are 3+ actions consider using a button dropdown or a button group when appropriate
 * Buttons in the header should follow our normal button style hierarchy

 ![Example of a table with table level actions.](/images/table-tablelevelactions.svg "Example of a table with table level actions.")